Teen carjacking suspects arrested in Norton after 100 mph chase, rollover crash

 NORTON, MASS.
 (WHDH) - Two teenage carjacking suspects were arrested Wednesday after leading police on a nearly 20-mile chase that ended in a rollover crash in Norton, officials said.

 Troopers responding to a reported carjacking on North Main Street in Brockton about 11:45 a.m. located a stolen 2008 Lexus on Route 24, according to state police.
-The 65-year-old victim said he was punched in the face and his vehicle was stolen by two 16-year-olds.
+The 82-year-old victim, who was walking to his car with his wife, said he was punched in the face and his vehicle was stolen by two juveniles.

 Troopers pursued the Lexus, which was said to be driving at speeds up to 100 mph, southbound on Route 24 to Route 495, where the suspects took Exit 9 onto Bay Street in Taunton and continued into Norton.
 They then lost control and rolled over near Cranberry Lane, according to police.